DreamIP/StrainNet/README.md

 StrainNet estimates subpixelic displacement and strain fields from pairs of reference and deformed images of a flat speckled surface, as Digital Image Correlation (DIC) does.
 See paper [1] for details.

-If you find this implementation useful, please cite the papers [1].
+If you find this implementation useful, please cite reference [1].
 Also, make sure to adhere to the licensing terms of the authors.

 ## Prerequisite